 Working and Living in a Port City Series: Introducing local decision makers and community residents to the port, its position in the global supply chain, and careers available in international trade and transportation, this three-part series is offered twice a year and is taught by industry professionals and a career advisor.
 It is supported by industry sponsorships and offered free of charge.
-CITT held one set of workshops in the April of 2016 and conducted outreach for another series to be held in October 2016.
+CITT held one set of workshops in October 2016.